davidstutz/gcpr2015-superpixels/code/README.md

-# Superpixel Segmentation using Depth Information / Code
+# Superpixel Segmentation: An Evaluation / Code

 The code provided as part of the bachelor thesis "Superpixel Segmentation using Depth Information" [1]: